Verizon/knobs/usage.md

 <a name="getting-started"></a>

-First you need to add the Bintray resolver and dependency for Knobs to your `build.scala` or your `build.sbt` file:
+First you need to add the Bintray resolvers for [scalaz-stream](https://github.com/scalaz/scalaz-stream) and Knobs, besides the dependency, to your `build.scala` or `build.sbt` file:

 ```
+resolvers += Resolver.bintrayRepo("scalaz", "releases")

 resolvers += Resolver.bintrayRepo("oncue", "releases")

 libraryDependencies += "oncue.knobs" %% "core" % "x.x.x"